 What is a pressure wash?

 A pressure wash is when water at extremely high pressure is concentrated to a particular area.
 The controlled water pressure is through a pressure washer, a highly effective machine that is generally connected to a water hose, powered by electricity or petrol and designed to amp up the power of the water when a user releases a trigger to cut through layers of a surface.

 Fact: Pressure cleaners have 50 times more pressure than a garden hose and uses 80% less water – marketing manager for Karcher

-The level of amps or technically speaking pressure sensitive intensity (PSI) in the pressure washer is what defines how much cut-through or power that pressure washer has.
+The level of amps or technically speaking pressure sensitive intensity (PSI) in the pressure washer is what defines how much cut-through or power that commercial pressure washing has.